 The directorial chair has been inherited by Matt Reeves, previously the director of the J.J.
 Abrams Found Footage monster movie Cloverfield (2008) and the English-language version of Let Me In (2010).
 Reeves excels himself here and makes his best film to date.
 The ape-human confrontations – from Caesar’s arrival outside the ruins of San Francisco to proclaim he doesn’t want war to the gradual thawing/escalation of tensions between the visiting party – are dramatically charged.
 The war scenes when they break out are massively exciting.
 (Perhaps the only point that you feel the film is going for deliberate eye candy spectacular is the tower collapse climax).

 The script is excellent – all of the characters come with shaded nuances that leave no side of the conflict as being either black or white.
 The script articulates the strong position that war is something that benefits no party and in which any person operating from a fixed ideology that regards the other side as The Enemy benefits nobody.
 In all, we have a film that fails to put a foot wrong in any way.

 Matt Reeves and Andy Serkis next returned with War of the Planet of the Apes (2017).

 The script comes from husband and wife duo of Rick Jaffa and Amanda Silver.
-Their other works include the other two films in the Planet of the Apes reboot trilogy, plus Eye for an Eye (1996), the monster movie The Relic (1997), Jurassic World (2015), In the Heart of the Sea (2015) and Mulan (2020).
+Their other works include the other two films in the Planet of the Apes reboot trilogy, plus Eye for an Eye (1996), the monster movie The Relic (1997), Jurassic World (2015), In the Heart of the Sea (2015), Mulan (2020) and Avatar: The Way of Water (2022).
 Silver on her own wrote The Hand That Rocks the Cradle (1992).